-Why do we have our store, well we like 3D printers and technology in general.
+So why do we have our store?
+Well we like 3D printers and technology in general.
 We are exhilarated by the potential impact of 3D printing on how we create, invent and produce manufactured resources to enhance our lives.
 We are also very much in favour of using 3D printing in education, to this end we are always interested in offering 3D printer educational discounts to Schools, Colleges and Universities.
 So if you are from an educational institution please get in touch.

 What is 3D printing?

-3D printed models can be made using the FDM technique from a wide variety of materials including wood and metal but most commonly thermoplastics are used like Acrylonitrile butadiene styrene (ABS) or polylactides (PLA).
+3D printed models can be made using the FDM technique from a wide variety of materials but most commonly thermoplastics like Acrylonitrile butadiene styrene (ABS) or polylactides (PLA) are used.
 We mostly sell PLA as this is a more environmentally friendly type of thermoplastic in that it is made from readily available organic compounds like corn starch.
 PLA 3D printer filament is therefore generally biodegradable and can be recycled.
 Take a look at our more in depth guide to 3D printer filament materials.

 In order to produce a 3D printed object then one needs a 3D printer and some 3D printer filament, but one also needs a model file from which the 3D printer can read the dimensions and shape of the object to be created and also 3D modelling and 3D printer software to get it all to work.
 We have an introduction to using 3D printer software that will give you an insight into the process.
 These are, generally speaking, stereolithography CAD files with the suffix .stl but 3D system’s Cubify range use their own version of 3D model files for their own software with the suffix .creation. we at iDig 3D printing are building up a collection of 3D printer model files in both .stl and .creation formats.
 We are building a catalogue of free 3D printer model files from different sources for you to download and use.
 This will be an ongoing process so please bear with us as we try and build up our collection.
 As well as our own collection though there are numerous resources on the web that act as repositories for 3D printer model files.